-Proteo is dedicated to the development of new orphan medications in high medical need specialty markets.
-For its lead investigational drug Elafin, Proteo seeks partners and investors for the development, commercial scale manufacturing, marketing and distribution of the product.
-Proteo, Inc. common stock is quoted on the OTCQB under the symbol PTEO (www.proteo.us).
+Proteo focuses on the discovery and development of therapeutic solutions based on its innovative biopharmaceutical Elafin for life threatening surgeries and life-threatening diseases such as PAH.
+Proteo seeks partners and investors for the development, commercial scale manufacturing, marketing and distribution of the product.
+Proteo, Inc. common stock is quoted on the OTCQB under the symbol PTEO ( www.proteo.us).
 The company has one wholly owned subsidiary, Proteo Biotech AG, Kiel, Germany (www.proteo.de).

 Jürgen Paal, Ph.D.